Velana International Airport: Expansion of the airport

 The foundation work of the new passenger terminal being constructed at the airport was completed as of December 2019.
 The new passenger terminal is being developed at the south of the current international terminal and will have an area of over 78000 m2.
 The current terminal was designed to serve 1 million passengers per year while the new terminal will have the capacity to serve 7.5 million passengers per year.
 Expected completion time of the new terminal is by 2025 and will cost about US$600 million.
 The project was contracted to the Saudi Bin Laden Group in 2016.
 The new Terminal is slated for early opening by 26 July 2025, later becoming fully operational by Mid to Late-2025.
 The new terminal has been funded by the government since 2016 from the Yameen administration, Solih administration, and the Muizzu administration.
 The expansion project also includes the construction of a cargo terminal and a fuel farm that is expected to be completed in 2020.
 The current cargo terminal permits the handling of 50,000 tonnes of cargo per year, the new terminal is expected to process 120,000 tonnes of cargo per year.
 The new fuel farm area is three times larger than the current fuel farm, while the current fuel storage capacity of the entire airport is 15,000 metric tonnes, the fuel storage capacity at the airport would reach 45,000 metric tonne by the end of the project.
 Under this project, an 8.4 km fuel hydrant has been installed under the airport to fuel aircraft.
 After the system is implemented, fuel trucks will no longer be needed to fuel aircraft, improving safety and shortening service time for the airlines.

 The new runway became operational by 6 October 2022, with a Boeing 777 operated by Emirates from Dubai, UAE, landing on the new runway, with the existing runway being converted into a permanent taxiway, as TMA finished moving to the new seaplane terminal by August 2022.
 The old runway was closed by a departing Turkish Airlines Airbus A330 bound for Istanbul, Turkey.
-The runway was developed by the BUCG at a cost of USD 452 million.
+The runway was developed by the BUCG at a cost of US$452 million.
 With the operationalization of the new runway, the waiting time between landing flights will be decreased from 15 minutes to 3 minutes.
 The previous runway only accommodated 8 flights per hour, while the new runway can accommodate 21 flights per hour.